christo-pr/blogposts/dangerously_set_inner_html.md

 # Render dangerous content with React
-> This post explain how React handle cross-site scripting and how we can 'bypass' it
+> This post explain how React handle cross-site scripting and how we can 'bypass' it (**NOTE: only if you needed**)

 ## Cross-site Scripting (XSS Attacks)

 Among all the web vunerabilities, one of the most common is [cross-site scripting](https://owasp.org/www-community/attacks/xss/), this type of vunerability allows the attackers to **inject** scripts on the page to get access to any sensitive information the browser and the site are sharing (cookies, tokens, etc...).

-This attack occurs when the data entered is comming from an untrusted source or the data that is sent to the user include dynamic content without been validated first.
+This attack occurs when the data entered in your web app is comming from an untrusted source or the data that is sent to the user include dynamic content without been validated first.
 Although there are limitless varieties of XSS attacks, Javascript XSS attacks seems to be popular among hackers.

 ### Types of XSS Attacks